tobilg/duckdb-whisper/README.md

 ### Download a Model

-Models are downloaded automatically to `~/.duckdb/whisper/models/`.
-You can also download manually:
+Models must be downloaded before use.
+They are stored in `~/.duckdb/whisper/models/`.

 ```bash
 mkdir -p ~/.duckdb/whisper/models